posts

 Jan Grabowski

 Hipologist and scientist.
-Author of many works related to horse breeding and equestrian sports, including: the acclaimed album "Hipology for Everyone".
+Author of many works related to horse breeding and equestrian sport, e.g. acclaimed album "Hipology for All".

 Read more…